 - Neurologic status including decreased reflexes, impaired sensation, proximal muscles weakness, and impaired balance.

-Tools used for clinical functional assessments in HF patients mostly focus on measuring quality of life and symptoms, such as the Minnesota Living with Heart Failure Questionnaire, the Sickness Impact Profile, and the Sense of Coherence Scale.12
+Tools used for clinical functional assessments in HF patients mostly focus on measuring quality of life and symptom burden, such as the Minnesota Living with Heart Failure Questionnaire, the Sickness Impact Profile, and the Sense of Coherence Scale.16

 Side effects related to chronic immunosuppression should be followed (leukopenia, thrombocytopenia, renal dysfunction, hyperglycemia, hyperlipidemia, opportunistic infection, and malignancies) using the following tests: